goncalb/com.bosch.ebike/README.md

 |Motor Hours (Assist)|Hours the motor was actively assisting|
 |Max Assist Speed    |Speed limit for motor assist (km/h)   |

-### Per-Mode Distance

-Cumulative distance ridden in each assist mode: **Off / Eco / Tour / Sport / Turbo**

-### Per-Mode Energy Consumption
+### Per-Mode Distance & Energy

-Cumulative energy used in each assist mode: **Off / Eco / Tour / Sport / Turbo**
+Cumulative distance and energy consumption per assist mode: **Off / Eco / Tour / Sport / Turbo**

 -----

-## Advanced Settings (Hardware Info)
+## Advanced Settings

-When you open a device and tap **Settings → Advanced Settings**, you will see full hardware information pulled automatically from the Bosch API:

-**Connection**
+Open device → **Settings → Advanced Settings** to see:

-- Authorization Code — paste here to re-authenticate without re-pairing
+**Connection** — paste a new Authorization Code to re-authenticate

-**Bike**

-- Brand, Category, Frame ID, Gearing system
+**Bike** — Brand, Category, Frame ID, Gearing system

-**Battery**

-- Model, Serial Number, Firmware, Hardware version, Part Number, Manufacturing Date
+**Battery** — Model, Serial, Firmware, Hardware, Part Number, Manufacturing Date

-**Motor**

-- Model, Product Line, Serial Number, Firmware, Hardware version, Part Number, Manufacturing Date
+**Motor** — Model, Product Line, Serial, Firmware, Hardware, Part Number, Manufacturing Date

-**Connect Module**

-- Model, Serial Number, Firmware, Manufacturing Date
+**Connect Module** — Model, Serial, Firmware, Manufacturing Date

-**Remote / Controller**

-- Model, Serial Number, Firmware, Manufacturing Date
+**Remote / Controller** — Model, Serial, Firmware, Manufacturing Date

-**Head Unit** (if fitted)

-- Model, Serial Number, Firmware, Manufacturing Date
+**Head Unit** *(if fitted)* — Model, Serial, Firmware, Manufacturing Date

-All fields are populated automatically after the first poll and updated on every subsequent poll.
+All fields populate automatically on the first poll.

 -----

-## Using Flows
+## Flows

-All numeric capabilities can be used in **Homey Flows** as triggers or conditions.
-Some examples:

-**Get notified when battery is low:**

-> When `Battery (%)` drops below `20` → Send notification “Charge your eBike!”

-**Track when charging completes:**

-> When `Charging` changes to `false` → Send notification “eBike fully charged”

-**Daily range check:**

-> Every morning at 08:00 → Read `Range Eco` → Announce on Homey speaker

-**Log your riding:**

-> When `Odometer` changes → Log to a Google Sheet
+**Custom trigger cards:**

+- eBike charging started
+- eBike charging stopped
+- eBike battery drops below X%

+**Custom condition cards:**

+- eBike is / is not charging
+- eBike battery is above / below X%

+All numeric capabilities also automatically generate “becomes greater/less than” flow cards.

 -----

 ## App Settings & Debug

-Open **More → Apps → Bosch eBike → Settings** to access:
+Open **More → Apps → Bosch eBike → Settings**:

-**Setup tab** — generate your login URL and find pairing instructions
+**Setup tab** — login URL generator with Copy button and step-by-step instructions

-**Debug tab** — shows a live log of the last API poll for each bike, useful for troubleshooting.
-Use **Refresh** to load the latest entries and **Clear** to reset the log.
+**Debug tab** — live log of the last API poll per bike.
+Use **Refresh** to reload and **Clear** to reset.

-> 📸 *Add screenshot: Debug tab with log entries*

 -----

 ## Known Limitations

+- **Unofficial API** — Bosch may change or disable access at any time.
+This is the fundamental limitation of this approach.
-- **No ride history** — the Bosch cloud API does not expose individual ride data to third-party apps
+- **No ride history** — the Bosch API does not expose individual ride data to third-party clients
-- **5-minute polling** — data is not real-time; it reflects the state at the last poll
+- **5-minute polling** — data reflects the state at the last poll, not real-time
-- **Desktop browser required** for initial login — the authorization code cannot be captured on a mobile browser
+- **Desktop browser required** for initial authentication — the authorization code cannot be captured on mobile
-- **Unofficial API** — Bosch may change or restrict the API at any time without notice
+- **One Bike App must be set up** — your bike must already be registered in the official Bosch Flow / One Bike App before pairing with Homey

 -----